 We’ve put together our favorite kid-friendly, healthy alternatives to junk food to help you decide which options are best for you and your family.

 For some kids, the first meal of the day is the one they want super-charged with sugar.
-Try these healthy options, accompanied by their favorite fruit for a naturally sweet kick, to fuel them up for the hours ahead.
+To fuel them up for the hours ahead, try these healthy junk food alternatives, accompanied by their favorite fruit for a naturally sweet kick.

 Many “yogurt on-the-go” brands are high in refined sugar and artificial dyes.
 Stick with creamy kefir made with whole milk, organic ingredients and no added sugar.

 Snacking between meals isn’t a bad thing—it helps kids maintain energy and focus throughout their busy, active day.
 The pitfall is when convenience takes precedence over nutrition.
-Stock your shelves with these healthy alternatives to solve between-meal hunger.
+Stock your shelves with these healthy junk food alternatives to solve between-meal hunger without compromising on nutrition.

 Instead of snacks that are dyed orange and artificially flavored to taste like cheese, try white cheddar popcorn that has a hint of flavor from real cheddar, plus a satisfying crunch.
 If your kids have allergies, try a version that’s gluten and dairy free.